Skip to main content

 • Personal statement articulating a compelling reason for wanting to attend the Annual Meeting;

-In about 500 words (preferably no more than one page), share a clear description of why you wish to attend the Annual Meeting, and how it will be beneficial to your professional development and career goals.
-Please include how you plan to navigate the meeting; the program schedule, which will be available June 15, allows you to search programming via date, session type or committee sponsored sessions.
+In about 500 to 1000 words (preferably no more than one page), share the origins of your interest in child and adolescent psychiatry, along with a clear description of why you wish to attend the Annual Meeting, and how it will be beneficial to your professional development and career goals.
+Please include how you plan to navigate the meeting; the 2025 Annual Meeting program schedule, which will be available by mid-June, allows you to search programming via date, session type or committee sponsored sessions.
 If you are presenting, please provide a brief description of your role, title and program event type, including with whom you are presenting, if applicable.
 Additionally, if you have attended the meeting previously, indicate how this opportunity allows you to build on past experience.
 Lastly, include why it is important to attend the meeting this year.

 • Letter of support from a faculty member or mentor